MIN | $33.89 (-2.36%)

 Code of Conduct and Business Integrity

-The code serves as a guide on how to operate to the highest standards of ethics and integrity in our business practices, underpinned by our values.
+The Code serves as a guide on how to operate to the highest standards of ethics and integrity in our business practices, underpinned by our values.

-All MinRes employees and contractors receive the code during the onboarding and induction process, while suppliers are expected to comply with the code and are provided access within onboarding processes.
+All MinRes employees and contractors receive the Code during the onboarding and induction process, while suppliers are expected to comply with the Code and are provided access within onboarding processes.

-Failing to comply with the code is viewed as a serious matter that may lead to disciplinary action, including dismissal and/or legal action.
+Failing to comply with the Code is viewed as a serious matter that may lead to disciplinary action, including dismissal and/or legal action.

 If a breach has occurred, the nature of any disciplinary or corrective action will be determined in consultation with appropriate experts.
 Corrective actions depend on the seriousness of the breach and other relevant circumstances.